-Rod: That’s a move forward of about two to three weeks from what we normally see.
+Rod: That’s a move forwards of about two to three weeks from what we normally see.
 Tt’s just interesting how shoppers are pretty attuned to the challenges they’re seeing manifest themselves that a lot of retailers have had to deal with.

 Tanya: So let’s dig into the individual categories.
 Tech, what’s the most interesting thing that you saw there?

 Kate: So when we look at tech, it’s much broader than just a laptop that you might bring to school.
 It’s some of the software that goes along with its subscriptions, as well as just kind of the manifestation of wearables, of mobile and everything that goes along with that.
 That’s getting younger and younger.
 I mean, we’re certainly seeing that driving down even to the elementary levels and the type of technology that students are using during the learning process.

 Rod: Just put a fine point on the wearable technologies, we’re expecting it to be up over 100%, actually 129% year over year, which is quite remarkable in terms of what you would expect to see.
 So Kate’s absolutely right.
 It’s interesting to see how that’s now permeating really the entire experience that students are having.